"She's earned it": Bridget Otoo gets new appointment as a presidential staffer

-Bridget Otoo Gets New Appointment as a Presidential Staffer, Ghanaians Congratulate Her
+Bridget Otoo Gets New Appointment as a Presidential Staffer: A Look at Her Media Career

-- Ghanaian media personality Bridget Otoo has been appointed as a presidential staffer in the office of the president
+- Ghanaian media personality Bridget Otoo has been appointed as a staffer in the Office of the President

 - The University of Ghana graduate has not confirmed the news on her official social media pages

-- Many social media users have congratulated the outspoken news anchor on her new political appointment
+- However, many already congratulated the outspoken news anchor on her rumoured new appointment

-Bridget Otoo has officially been appointed as a presidential staffer under the administration of President John Dramani Mahama.
+Bridget Otoo has reportedly been officially appointed as a presidential staffer under the administration of President John Dramani Mahama.

 While the specific details of her role within the government have yet to be publicly released, it is widely anticipated that Otoo will utilise her extensive background in journalism and media to enhance the government's communication strategies and public relations efforts.